Cascade switching current detectors based on arrays of Josephson junctions

-At high power, when all $N=128$ JJs are in the resistive state, the responsivity $dR/dP$ is greatly reduced.
+At higher power, all $N=128$ JJs switch to the resistive state and the responsivity $dV/dP$ is greatly reduced.
 In this case the response is solely due to the decrease of $I_s(P)$, qualitatively similar to a single-JJ SCD \cite{Borodianskyi_2017,Krasnov_2024}.
-Thus the large difference in low and high- power responsivities highlights the advantage of array-based cascade SCD compared to a conventional single-JJ SCD.

-A sensitive detector should efficiently absorb the incoming power.
-The optimal absorption (and emission) efficiency ($50\ \%$) is achieved at the impedance matching condition \cite{Krasnov_2010,Balanis,Krasnov_2023}.
-A JJ alone cannot effectively absorb radiation because its size is much smaller than the wavelength of radiation in free space, $\lambda_0$, \cite{Krasnov_2023}.
-Therefore, mm-long electrodes play a crucial role as impedance matching antennas \cite{MKrasnov_2021}.
-The presence or absence of geometry-specific antenna effects provides a clue about the effectiveness of impedance matching and MW absorption.
+As follows from Eq. (\ref{S_1}), detector sensitivity is directly proportional to the absorbtion efficiency, $\chi$.
+A JJ alone cannot effectively absorb radiation because its size is much smaller than the wavelength in free space, $\lambda_0$ \cite{Krasnov_2023}.
+However, the 2 mm long active part of the array is $\sim \lambda_0/2$ at 74.5 GHz.
+There are also passive electrodes (without JJ) with the total length $\sim 1\ \mathrm{cm}$.
+As shown in earlier studies of MW emission from such arrays \cite{Galin_2018,Galin_2020}, the long electrodes act as non-resonant traveling wave antennas, enabling impedance matching.
+The key signature of the traveling wave antenna is an asymmetric off-axis directivity \cite{Balanis,Galin_2018,Galin_2020}.